awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 ### Available Bytes

-In the scope of an operation, bytes are considered available if:
+In the scope of an operation, bytes are considered consumable if:

 - The operation has not yet processed those bytes,
 - The operation has access to those bytes,
 - Those bytes are intended to be processed.
   This intention is expressed through the specific streaming interface.

-For example, in a framework where a user is sending input bytes to an operation and that operation must write those bytes to some sink, the input bytes received from the user are considered available.
+For example, in a framework where a customer is sending input bytes to an operation and that operation must write those bytes to some sink, the input bytes received from the customer are considered consumable.
-Here the user is expressing intent to process their supplied bytes.
+Here the customer is expressing intent to process their supplied bytes.

-For a framework where a user is requesting output bytes from an operation and that operation must read from some source in order to produce bytes, this is slightly more complicated.
+For a framework where a customer is requesting output bytes from an operation and that operation must read from some source in order to produce bytes, this is slightly more complicated.
-Bytes are considered available if:
+Bytes are considered consumable if:

 - Those bytes have not yet been processed.
 - Those bytes are able to be read by the operation from the source.
-- Those bytes are required to be processed in order for the operation to release the output requested by the user.
+- Those bytes are required to be processed in order for the operation to release the output requested by the customer.
-  Here the user expresses intent for the operation to process whatever the operation needs to consume to produce its complete output
+  Here the customer expresses intent for the operation to process whatever the operation needs to consume to produce its complete output

 ### Release